 Is HVAC a Difficult Job?

-Any job can be stressful.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common reasons for work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Getting to specialized types of equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.
+While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-The newest models of heating and cooling systems use less energy or obtain it from renewable sources like solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, professional servicing will become even more important.
+New forms of heating and cooling systems use less energy or obtain it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED along with industry training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

 You can secure the needed certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is typically six months to two years.
-Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to maximize your capabilities.
+How long it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+An employer may also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary depending on where you work.
+The daily schedule may vary on the work site as well as your specific skill set.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule for regular business hours.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

-Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
-For roles assisting customers, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
+For roles assisting customers, strong customer service skills are always a positive.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

 Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, total compensation can depend on where you live and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+However, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 • HVAC manager, $72,515 average salary